They say…

 Sun film club, Mon pub quiz.

-This Soho stalwart has been through several different incarnations in the past few decades, attached to one pub chain or another.
-It’s now designated a Castle pub by owners Mitchells & Butlers, intended to be individualistic and quirky — thus the exterior purple paint job — in contrast to the more traditional Nicholson’s treatment currently applied to most M&B in the area.
+This stalwart has been through several different incarnations in the past few decades, attached to one pub chain or another.
+It’s now designated a Castle pub by owners Mitchells & Butlers, intended to be individualistic and quirky — thus the exterior purple paint job — in contrast to the more traditional Nicholson’s treatment currently applied to most M&B pubs in the area.
 This last makeover, in 2006, proved controversial with regulars at the time but doesn’t seem to have done trade any harm: the pub heaves even on evenings early in the week with a generally youthful Soho creative crowd.
 It’s also brought a much improved beer offer.
-Regulars Pure Ubu and Doom were supplemented when I called with a trio of decidedly LocAle guests from Itchen Valley, W&J King and Sambrook’s, with Camden Town Hells on keg alongside the likes of BrewDog, Brooklyn, Sierra Nevada and Veltins.
-The kitchen reaches gingerly into gastro territory with dishes like ox cheek in red wine at relatively substantial prices, and in the daytimes there’s table service upstairs: enjoy the murals on the way up.
+Regulars Pure Ubu and Doom Bar were supplemented when I called with a trio of decidedly LocAle guests from Itchen Valley, W&J King and Sambrook’s, with Hells on keg alongside the likes of BrewDog, Brooklyn, and Veltins.
+The reaches gingerly into gastro territory with dishes like ox cheek in red wine at relatively substantial prices, and in the daytimes there’s table service upstairs: enjoy the murals on the way up.
 Staff are trendy and friendly; furnishings are fairly basic, leaving room for the boisterous atmosphere.

 Pub trivia.
-The curious name might suggest an inadvisable way to run a meeting, but as the sign indicates, the chairmen in question were more likely carriers of sedan chairs, a favoured form of transport for the wealthy in the when was still small enough for it to be practical.
+The curious name might suggest an inadvisable way to run a meeting, but as the sign indicates, the chairmen in question were more likely carriers of sedan chairs, a favoured form of transport for the wealthy in the days when London was still small enough for it to be practical.
 Queen Anne (reigned 1665-1714) is said to have sat for her portrait at James Thornhill’s studio opposite while her transport staff enjoyed a drink in the pub.

 Underground Tottenham Court Road, Leicester Square Cycling LCN+ 39 6 6A Walking Link to Jubilee Walkway